 For added protection, the North Face Storm Break 2 footprint (aka groundsheet) provides an additonal barrier to the elements.

 Unfortunately, this has to be brought separately.
 It’s more expensive, yes – and perhaps is something North Face should include with the tent – but having this could be the difference between waking up wet or dry.
 With a tent this cheap (price, not quality) though, it’s pretty reasonable to expect the footprint not to be included.

-Tip: To help prolong the longevity of the seams, take care when packing your tent away for storage.
+Tip: To help prolong the longevity of the seams of the North Face Stormbreak 2 tent, take care when packing your tent away for storage.
 Never pack a tent wet for long term storage or keep in direct sunlight more than is necessary.

 Just how durable a tent is over time is an important factor to consider when figuring out if you want to invest in a new model.
 There’s nothing worse than forking out your moolah on a gleaming new tent, only to have something like a zip break or a pole snap your third time out with the tent.

 But the North Face Storm Break 2 is a generally durable tent.
 We all know that North Face makes reliable products that last, and this tent is no different.
 Made out of durable materials, this is the kind of tent that you can keep going back to season after season (within reason).

 One of the toughest elements of the Storm Break 2 is the bottom of the tent.
 Made from durable 68-denier polyester and coated with a heavy 3,000mm polyurethane coating, which makes it difficult for ground moisture to penetrate.